-The Billy Boyle Investigations Deliver World War II Noir at Its Finest
+The Billy Boyle Investigations Deliver World War II Mystery at Its Finest

-Military meets Mystery in James R. Benn’s Billy Boyle books.
-In this series—which just celebrated its thirteenth investigation with Solemn Graves (2018)—Benn has created a pitch-perfect synthesis of the two genres, seamlessly blending the historical scope of the former with the narrative drive of the latter.
+Military fiction meets mystery in James R. Benn’s unforgettable Billy Boyle WWII novels.
+In this critically acclaimed series—now up to fourteen books with 2019’s When Hell Struck Twelve—Benn has created a pitch-perfect blend of historical depth and pulse-pounding narrative driven by carefully crafted mysteries.
 Think Stephen Ambrose’s Band of Brothers meets Ed McBain’s 87th Precinct series.
-Both are dark and gritty in their own ways, and in Benn’s hands, the two elements complement each other to create a world that is historically realistic but also mysterious and thrilling.
-From battlefronts to back alleys, military treason to personal revenge, this is World War II Noir at its finest.
+From battlefronts to back alleys, military treason to personal revenge, this is World War II fiction at its finest.

 After pursuing a spy bent on halting Allied progress in the debut Billy Boyle, our hero is sent to Algeria in The First Wave (2007) to assist with the surrender of Vichy militants, but an outbreak of black market activities lead to a series of murders that become very personal for Boyle.
 In Blood Alone (2008), Billy awakens in Sicily with no memory of where he is, how he got there, or even who he is.
 Hidden in his clothing is a note that reads, “To find happiness, you must twice pass through purgatory.”
 The amnesiac Billy might not know who he is or what the note means—but someone else certainly does, and soon he is on the run from the MPs for a murder he did not commit, negotiating Allied deals with the mafia, and trying to piece together his own tortured memory.